rasmusmerzin/paperplane/README.md

 ## Should Add

-- documentation
 - option to automatically close inactive connections
-- option to not accept connections depending on their socket address (dynamic deny list)
+- option to not accept connections depending on their address (dynamic deny list)